 Selling NFTs isn’t just for the people who create them.
 An NFT can also be sold by the collector who bought or received it from the original creator, or the collector who bought or received it from the previous collector, and so on and so on.
 Whoever currently owns the NFT can sell it.

 There are a few methods you can use to sell your NFTs using OpenSea.
-You can sell your NFT for a fixed price and allow buyers to purchase it outright, or you can list it for auction.
+You can sell your NFT for a fixed price and allow buyers to purchase it outright, or a buyer can make an offer to purchase your NFT.

 When a creator makes a collection using OpenSea, they decide which payment tokens can be used when selling items in that collection.
 On future sales (after the initial creator’s sale), the new seller can decide which of the creator-chosen tokens to list their NFT in.
 The buyer must use the token dictated by the seller when purchasing that NFT, or they can submit an offer in WETH.